 - goats' cheese

 Cooked soft cheeses that are safe to eat in pregnancy

-Thorough cooking should kill any bacteria in cheese, so it should be safe to eat cooked mould-ripened soft cheese, such as brie or camembert, and cooked soft blue cheese, such as roquefort or gorgonzola, or dishes that contain them.
+Thorough cooking should kill any bacteria in cheese, so it should be safe to eat cooked mould-ripened soft cheese, such as brie, camembert and chevre, and cooked soft blue cheese, such as roquefort or gorgonzola, or dishes that contain them.
 It's important to make sure the cheese is thoroughly cooked until it's steaming hot all the way through.

 Read more about:

 Avoid all types of pâté, including vegetable pâtés, as they can contain listeria.